 My passion is working with women struggling with depression or anxiety.
 This includes, but is certainly not limited to, those who have been through the trauma of an emotionally or physically abusive relationship during childhood, in a marriage or partnership, or another primary relationship, as well as women going through the divorce process or who are recovering from it.
 I also have extensive experience working with women suffering from postpartum depression and anxiety, depression/anxiety during pregnancy, and miscarriage and loss.

 I have earned both my bachelor’s degree and my master’s degree in psychology.
 In 2007, I began a private practice in Denver, CO and later in The Woodlands, TX.
 It has been a lifelong dream of mine to open a clinic for women.
 And now, I am so happy we have a practice committed to helping women.
 I currently hold a license in both Colorado and Texas.
 In my spare time, I love spending time with my daughter and writing.
 I enjoy hiking, biking, and yoga.
-I also love traveling, painting, and interior decorating.
+I also love traveling, painting, and interior design.

 Avery is the author of the upcoming book, If He’s So Great, Why Do I Feel So Bad?, which will be released in April, 2018.
 Her articles have been published in Best Self Magazine, Hitched Magazine, and PKWY Magazine.
 In 2017, the International Association of HealthCare Professionals nominated her as one of the top psychologists in Houston.